AcalaNetwork/acala-wiki/karura/crowdloan/faq.md

 * Unstaking Guide [Polkadot.{js} extension](https://wiki.acala.network/karura/ksm-address/unstaking-your-ksm-tokens-on-polkadot.-js-extension)
 * Unstaking Guide [Polkawallet](https://wiki.acala.network/karura/ksm-address/unstake-polkawallet)

-### **What is the minimum amount I can contribute?**

-0.1 KSM if participating from Karura website
-1 KSM if participating from Polkawallet mobile app
-If you are participating from other apps, check their local policy for minimum contribution.

 ### Am I allowed to contribute to the crowdloan multiple times?